-We use SEs to detect and study ringing behavior in an aircraft elevator control system [13].
-It is a Simulink model of a redundant actuator control system with one elevator on the left and one on the right side.
+We detect and study the ringing behavior in an aircraft elevator control system [13] with SEs.
+An elevator is a flight control surface that controls movement about the lateral axis of an aircraft.
+We use a Simulink model of a redundant actuator control system with one elevator on the left and one on the right side, each equipped with two hydraulic actuators (see Figure 8).
+The actuators can position the elevator, but only one shall be active at any point in time.
+There are 3 hydraulic systems that drive the 4 actuators: the left outer actuator (LIO), the right outer actuator (RIO), the left inner actuator (LDL) and the right inner actuator (RDL), organized in 2 Primary Flight Control Units (PFCU).
 In essence, the pilot gives a command with the intended position of the aircraft, which must be followed by the left and right elevators.
-When the pilot gives a step command, this results in the ringing response by the control system, as shown in Figure 5 (a).
+When the pilot gives a step command, this results in the ringing response by the control system, as shown in Figure 9.